amitsk00/gcp-sec-engg/docs/Cloud_iam.md

 * You set up rules to specify how the system generates a list of your data.
 * During a sync, the list is exported from your LDAP server.
 * GCDS connects to your Google Account and generates a list of users, groups, and shared contacts that you specify.
+* LDAPS or VPN should be used for connection to make it secure
 * GCDS compares these lists and updates your Google Account to match the data.
 * After the synchronization, you get an email report so that you can monitor the process.

 ### Managing a super administrator account

 [here](https://cloud.google.com/resource-manager/docs/super-admin-best-practices)